Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-bigquery.md

 If you would like to provide more granular access, you can provide us with read-only access to specific tables or views by following to instructions [here](https://cloud.google.com/bigquery/docs/table-access-controls-intro).

+# Connecting your Warehouse to Eppo

+Now that you have a proper Service Account created for Eppo with adequate privileges, you can use it to connect Eppo to your warehouse.

 ## Enter credentials into Eppo

 1. Open the JSON file created in Step 10 under _Create a Service Account_